cajuncoding/cajuncoding.github.io/aboutme.md

 ---

 # Who Dat? (e.g. Who am I?)
-My name is Brandon and I am a [Cajun](https://en.wikipedia.org/wiki/Cajuns), husband, geek, software developer, photographer, traveler, consultant, [LSU alumnus](https://www.lsu.edu/) & [Tiger fan](https://lsusports.net/)!
+My name is Brandon and I am a [Cajun](https://en.wikipedia.org/wiki/Cajuns), husband, father, geek, software architect, photographer, traveler, [LSU alumnus](https://www.lsu.edu/) & [Tiger fan](https://lsusports.net/)!

 As a Cajun, my personality is very upbeat and outspoken -- occasionally exhibiting the loud-and-proud element that's oh-so prevalent in [South Louisina](http://www.louisianafolklife.org/LT/Articles_Essays/la_3_folk_reg.html#tab3).
 But I also believe heavily in teamwork!
 I’m passionate about software technology, and what I love about consulting is the opportunity it provides to help so many different people, in virtually any industry, use technology to improve their experiences.

 I also fancy myself as a [psuedo-renaissance-man of tech things](https://www.dictionary.com/browse/renaissance-man), dabbling in a wide variety of technology from software design/architecture, to home-auotmation and a dash of electronics here and there.
-And strive to become proficient in the things that most benefit my role as a consultant and make my life easier, or at least more fun!
+And strive to become proficient in the things that most benefit my role as a enterprise solutions architect and make my life easier, or at least more fun!

 Outside of code, one of my favorite passions, is to express my artistic side with [landscape photography](https://www.flickr.com/photos/77885066@N06/)...always striving to improve and live in the moment of each shutter snap.

 If you made it here then I truly hope that you have found something that I've shared to be useful, even if it's to learn _what not to do_.

 ## What I do
-The bit above is a little about who I am, and an integral part of what I do...technology consulting!
+The bit above is a little about who I am, and an integral part of what I do...technology solutions!

-I am the Director of Technology Consulting at [EXLRT](http://www.exlrt.com) for the US operations.
+I am the Enterprise Solutions Architect at [AEG Presents](http://www.aegpresents.com) for AEG Digital.

 My personal philosophy is to strive to provide a "consultant first..." approach to solving problems, which often yields a very different solution than a "technology first..." mindset.
 And, I also firmly believe that creating the best solutions is far more art than it is science!

-So by striving for a client-centric & quality based focus, I hope to ensure that solutions add real value by empowering my clients — not constraining them — with technology.
+So by striving for a client-centric & quality based focus, I hope to ensure that solutions add real value by empowering our users — not constraining them — with technology.

 ## My experience
-I have 20+ years of experience in technology, consulting, and software development.
+I have 25+ years of experience in technology, consulting, project management, and software development.
 My development experience is full stack & cross platform, using Microsoft and Java technologies, for enterprise solutions.

 I've been fortunate enough to work for some amazing enterprises & Fortune 100 companies (see below).

 ## Brands that I feel _blessed_ to have worked with (in no particular order):
+- AEG Presents (they run Stagecoach, Coachella, etc.)
 - Starbucks
 - Hewlett Packard
 - ExxonMobil
-- Harris County Engineering Department (Permitting Division)
 - Wells Fargo
 - Boston Consulting Group (BCG)
 - American Express
 - Universal Studios
 - Acer (Tawain)
 - Sodexo & SodexoMyWay
-- AEG Live
+- ExpressJet Airlines
+- Harris County Engineering Department (Permitting Division)

 ## A little more about my background